Aeronautical Systems Center: Post-Cold War

 In the post Cold War environment the Air Force again realigned its commands, merging the Air Force Logistics Command and the Air Force Systems Command to form the Air Force Materiel Command (AFMC).
 ASD was then relabeled the Aeronautical Systems Center (ASC) in 1992 and a massive reorganization ensued, however, ASC retained its leading role in the acquisition of new systems and the upgrade and modification of existing systems to support the Air Force's Core Competencies into the 21st century.

-In light of the new security climate ASC moved to upgrade the B-1 Lancer and B-2 Spirit from exclusively nuclear to conventional weapons.
-Subsequently, both airframes have seen active combat roles.
+In light of the new security climate ASC moved to upgrade the Rockwell B-1 Lancer and Northrop B-2 Spirit from exclusively nuclear to conventional weapons.
+Subsequently, both aircraft saw combat.
 ASC has also placed a premium on Information Superiority and focused heavily on building sensors for the U-2 and unmanned aerial vehicles.

+Air Force headquarters notified center commanders on May 11, 2010, that organizational changes away from the wing, group, squadron to a directorate, division, branch construct was approved.
+The targeted implementation date for these changes was planned to be June 30, 2010.
+For example, the 478th Aeronautical Systems Group responsible for the F-22 was effectively "reflagged" as the F-22 Division.

-The Aeronautical Systems Center was inactivated on July 20, 2012; its units were merged into Air Force Life Cycle Management Center.
+The Aeronautical Systems Center was inactivated on 20 July 2012; its units were merged into Air Force Life Cycle Management Center.